Transportation By Air

 - Hawaiian Airlines (HA)

 - Southwest Airlines (WN)

 - Spirit Airlines (NK)

 A codeshare is an agreement between airlines to sell seats on each other's flights to provide more destinations and flight choices (may be between 2 US airlines or a US airline and non-US airline).
 Codeshare flights are displayed as flights for both the operating carrier (the airline used for the flight) and the marketing carrier (partner that sells the seats on the operating carrier).

 When booking in Concur Travel & Expense, search results showing the american flag indicates that the airfare meets the requirements of the US Flag Carrier, code share and Open Skies agreements.

 When the code share is between a U.S. air carrier and a non-U.S. air carrier, the ticket stock or documentation for electronic tickets must identify the U.S. airlines designator code and flight number as the marketing carrier to be in compliance with the Fly America Act.

 The actual lease cost for aircraft leased from commercial leasing companies or the Purdue Pilots, Inc is reimbursable up to the round trip, commercial coach airfare rate for the same trip for the same number of official passengers.
 A valid invoice must be provided.
-A quote must be attached to the Form 25 when requesting reimbursement.
+A quote must be attached to the expense report when requesting reimbursement.

 Chartered aircraft may be used when traveling on university business if it is the least expensive method of transportation.
 To charter an aircraft contact Procurement.